salmankhaliq22/Object-Detection-Projects/README.md

   ### How to run the working project?
   - You need to run ``!pip install labelme tensorflow tensorflow-gpu opencv-python matplotlib albumentations os time uuid json`` at the beginning if these libraries are not installed
-  - If you want to see the project work just load the facetracker.h5 model and run the "11.3 Real Time Detection" in the notebook [02-Test-in-Real-Time.ipynb](02-Test-in-Real-Time.ipynb)"Building-DNN.ipynb"
+  - If you want to see the project working, just run the [04-Real-Time-Detection.ipynb](https://github.com/salmankhaliq22/Object-Detection-Projects/blob/main/face-detection-using-OpenCV-LabelMe-Albumnetation-VGG16-DNN/04-Real-Time-Detection.ipynb) notebook
   - a pop up window will open and move around to see the face detection working
   - To get out from the loop press **"q"** key on keyboard